Vadakkunnathan Temple: Aanayoottu

 The Aanayoottu of feeding of elephants, is the second biggest festival held in the temple.
-The devotees refer to elephants as Lord Ganesh's incarnation.
-The festival falls on the first day of the month of Karkkidakam (timed against the Malayalam calendar), which coincides with the month of July.
+The devotees refer to elephants as the elephant-headed god Ganesha's incarnation.
+The festival falls on the first day of the month of Karkkidakam of the Malayalam calendar (July).
 It has been the regular annual practice at the temple for the last 20 years to conduct a large-scale Ashta Dravya Maha Ganapathy Havana and Aanayoottu on the first day of the Karkidakom month of the Malayalam calendar.
 It involves a number of unadorned elephants being positioned amid a multitude of people for being worshipped and fed.
-A large number of people throng the temple to feed the elephants.
-Gajapooja also is conducted once every four years.
+A large number of people throng the temple to feed the elephants.Gajapooja also is conducted once every four years.

 Thrissur Pooram

 Thrissur Pooram is called the mother of all Poorams in Kerala.
-In Malayalam it's called "poorangalude pooram".
+In Malayalam it is called "poorangalude pooram".
 This is conducted in the Malayalam month of Medam.
 The deities from Parmekavu and Thiruvambady temple along with other small poorams come engage in festivities in front of Vadakkumanathan.
-It's a 36 long hour festival which attracts thousands of enthusiasts from all over the state as well as visitors from other regions and abroad.
+It is a 36 long hour festival which attracts thousands of devotees and tourists.
 The main attractions of Pooram are Madathilavaravu panchavadhyam, Elanjithara melam, Kudamattam and Vedikettu.

-The festival is a visual feast for all those who enjoy it.
+Conservation

+A comprehensive conservation/ restoration of the temple adhering to the traditional architectural principles of Kerala was completed in 2015.
+The main Temple enclosure including the sanctum, the Naalambalam, Vilakkumaadam, outer shrines and the landscape was restored in the project, whereas the work on the Gopurams is ongoing as of 2025.
+Stakeholders include Cochin Devaswom Board, Archaeological Survey of India, VGKT – Vengugopalaswamy Kanikaryam Trust (corporate Social Responsible Project of TVS Motor Company), dd Architects – the local project coordinator, and Kanippayur Krishnan Namboodirippad, Vastu shastra Consultant.
+As a functioning religious space and a protected monument, the project was proposed by balancing conservation principles and traditional practices.
+After a detailed decay analysis, it was decided to follow the traditional systems of building and ritualistic conservation of Jeernodharana (Deliverance from Decay) as per the local treaties and traditions.
+The works were carried out by following non-destructive methods and by preserving the authenticity of the existing structures.
+Indigenous knowledge systems have been utilized, thereby reviving age-old construction and conservation techniques.
+A deliberate revival of the tangible and the intangible took place when the ancient techniques and planning principles were reused in the project to work with traditional materials that were prepared using authentic and historical methods.
+All stages of the project kick-started with appropriate rituals connected to the temple.
+Local units of measurement and principles as explained in Vastu shastra and Thachusastra were implemented.
+Traditional lime plastering and masonry techniques and carpentry were efficiently utilised with the help of 300-plus skilled craftsmen.
+The Project received the UNESCO Asia Pacific Award of Excellence for Cultural Heritage Conservation in 2015.